The Beet Education Center

 CLASSES & PROGRAM SPACE

 The Museum’s educational collection contains over 700 books intended for public research and education.
 This collection is a specialized resource for the museum’s curatorial staff.
 It has been used to supplement educational materials in art and history exhibits.
-A majority of the collection remains in storage for lack of space.
-The Education Center provides the Museum with the needed space to create a non-circulating research library available for community use.
+A majority of the collection has been in storage for lack of display space.
+The space at the BEET Education Center will provide the Museum with the needed space to create a non-circulating research library available for community use, hopefully in the near future.